-Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 ¥2 confident that Services will meet the needs of Children, young people Routine multi-agency meetings to share risk and gather input from Education, Health and Social care are established • • Participation and engagement officer (SCC/CCG) Information to raise awareness of the register is coproduced with young people and their families including when someone would be added onto the register 7.2 confident that Services will meet the needs of Children, Align children and young people's Therapy teams to bring their complementary training and skills Joint Commissioning Programme Lead (CCG) Through mapping of pathways, capacity and joint working across Health therapy services and Local Authority advisory teams there is an understanding of opportunities for improvement to reduce duplication and provide a better experience for children and young people with SEND and their families and their Families together, ensuring a cohesive and transparent pathway for support from Through co production we explore opportunities for joint therapy service delivery models to inform new ways of working and possible re-commissioning arrangements with stakeholders including children, young people and their families diagnosis in health to support in the home, community and education settings A coproduced action plan in place to implement agreed new ways of working and to evaluate the impact on children, young people and their families 7.3 Children, young people Address a gap in Local Offer Local Offer Steering Group Priority pathways are identified for publication on the Local Offer in agreement with the Local Offer Steering Group and their families can easily information on health pathways for accessing services Head of Community Families & Information about existing pathways is coproduced with families to ensure that it accessible and published on the Local Offer understand the pathway when accessing health care Sexual Health' A (CCG) to A coproduced pathway for direct referrals from Therapy Services to the Community Paediatrician is established, avoiding the need for further General Practitioner (GPs) referral
+F Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 Y2 who display behaviours that challenge are • Routine multi-agency meetings to share risk and gather input from Education, Health and Social care are established appropriately supported appropriately Participation and engagement officer (SCC/CCG) Information to raise awareness of the register is coproduced with young people and their families including when someone would be added onto the register 7. .2 We are confident that Services will meet the needs of Children, young people and their Families young people's Therapy teams to bring their complementary training and skills together, ensuring a Joint Commissioning Programme Lead (CCG) Through mapping of pathways, capacity and joint working across Health therapy services and Local Authority advisory teams there is an understanding of opportunities for improvement to reduce duplication and provide a better experience for children and young people with SEND and their families 7 Through co production we explore opportunities for joint therapy service delivery models to inform new ways of working and possible re-commissioning arrangements with stakeholders including children, young people and their families A coproduced action plan in place to implement agreed new ways of working and to evaluate the impact on children, young people and their families 7.
+Children, young people Address a gap in Local Offer Local Offer Steering Group Priority pathways are identified for publication on the Local Offer in agreement with the Local Offer Steering Group and their families can easily information on health pathways for accessing services Head of Community Families & Information about existing pathways is coproduced with families to ensure that it accessible and published on the Local Offer understand the pathway when accessing health care erstand the hway when essing Sexual Health' (CCG) A coproduced pathway for direct referrals from Therapy Services to the Community Paediatrician is established, avoiding the need for further General Practitioner (GPs) referral